 August 26, 2020

-standard for parking data as a basis for a future ISO standard.
+The Alliance for Parking Data Standards (APDS) recently requested that the International Organization for Standardization (ISO) consider adopting the APDS standard for parking data as a basis for a future ISO standard.
 ISO is an independent,

 non-governmental network of national standard bodies bringing together experts to share knowledge and develop voluntary, consensus-based, market-relevant international standards supporting innovation and providing solutions to global challenges.

-In April of 2019, APDS approached the ISO to formally consider the APDS standard for adoption.
+In April of 2019, APDS approached ISO to formally consider the APDS standard for adoption.
 This would include establishing a global standard for parking data terms and definitions, as well as a common global baseline for parking applications to be utilized by governments, municipalities, suppliers, operators, regulators, enforcement agencies, service providers, technology platforms, automotive interests, and ultimately users worldwide.

-Following a formal review and consideration process, the ISO’s 30 contributing National Standard Bodies voted strongly in favor of developing and adopting the APDS standard as an ISO Technical Specification.
+Following a formal review and consideration process, ISO’s 30 contributing National Standard Bodies voted strongly in favor of developing and adopting the APDS standard as an ISO Technical Specification.

 This work, based on APDS specifications, began recently, and will be followed by a period of expert contributions.
-The ISO development program will follow a 24 month standard track, but with the main technical solidification of the technical content over the next year.
+ISO development program will follow a 24 month standard track, but with the main technical solidification of the technical content over the next year.
 This process will conclude with the review and adoption vote by the relevant National Standards Bodies.